discernus/research/1b_chf_constitutional_health/chf_v10.md

 ## Abstract & Raison d'Être

+**What is this framework?**
-The Constitutional Health Framework provides a systematic approach to evaluating how political discourse affects constitutional system health through analysis of procedural legitimacy, institutional respect, and systemic continuity patterns.
-Drawing on Walter Bagehot's insight that constitutions are living systems of governance rather than mere documents, this framework assesses discourse impact across three fundamental dimensions of constitutional health, weighted by actual rhetorical emphasis patterns.
+The Constitutional Health Framework is a systematic measurement methodology for quantifying rhetorical patterns related to constitutional institutions and processes in political discourse.
+Drawing on Walter Bagehot's insight that constitutions are living systems of governance rather than mere documents, this framework provides empirical data about textual patterns across three fundamental dimensions of constitutional discourse, weighted by actual rhetorical emphasis patterns.

+**What problem does it solve?**
 Constitutional democracy depends on discourse that reinforces rather than undermines fundamental democratic institutions and processes.
-Political communication can either strengthen constitutional norms or contribute to democratic erosion through procedural rejection, institutional subversion, and systemic replacement rhetoric.
-This framework provides a rigorous methodology for assessing the constitutional implications of political discourse with salience-weighted analysis that captures not just constitutional health/pathology but which dimensions receive the most rhetorical emphasis.
+However, systematic measurement of how political discourse relates to constitutional institutions has been fragmented and inconsistent.
+This framework provides reliable, replicable measurements of procedural legitimacy appeals, institutional respect patterns, and systemic continuity rhetoric that researchers can use to study relationships between discourse patterns and constitutional health.

+**What it enables:**
+These measurements provide empirical foundation for research examining relationships between discourse patterns and constitutional outcomes, democratic resilience, or institutional legitimacy.
+Researchers integrate CHF data with contextual knowledge, constitutional theory, and additional sources to construct analytical arguments about constitutional implications.

+**What it doesn't do:**
+The framework measures observable textual features related to constitutional institutions but does not assess actual constitutional health, predict constitutional outcomes, or determine democratic system strength.
+Such assessments require expert constitutional knowledge, institutional context, and domain-specific theoretical frameworks.

+**Who is it for:**
-This framework is intended for political scientists, constitutional scholars, journalists, policy analysts, and researchers monitoring democratic health and constitutional resilience across different political systems and historical periods.
+This framework is designed for constitutional scholars, political scientists, and policy researchers who need reliable empirical measurements of constitutional discourse patterns.
+It serves as methodological infrastructure for studies of democratic health, constitutional communication, and institutional legitimacy analysis.

 ## Theoretical & Empirical Foundations